torvalds/linux/Documentation/admin-guide/mm/kho.rst

 stabilized.

 ``/sys/kernel/debug/kho/out/finalize``
-    Kexec HandOver (KHO) allows Linux to transition the state of compatible drivers into the next kexec'ed kernel.
+    Kexec HandOver (KHO) allows GNU/Linux to transition the state of compatible drivers into the next kexec'ed kernel.
 To do so, device drivers will instruct KHO to preserve memory regions, which could contain serialized kernel state.